cloudeteer/playground-stackit/prod-stackit/terraform/10_launchpad/README.md

 # Launchpad

-This document details the initial setup process for the Launchpad on StackIT Cloud.
+This document details the initial setup process for the Launchpad on STACKIT Cloud.

 ## 1. Launchpad Service Account